colbyford/HADDOCKer/HADDOCK2.4/README.md

 ## Licensing

-This container image includes software libraries that each require a license.
+This container image includes software libraries that each require a license (and may limit use to non-profit/academic work).
 Please fill out the following license request forms before using this software:
 - HADDOCK 2.4: https://www.bonvinlab.org/software/haddock2.4/download
 - CNSsolve 1.3: http://cns-online.org/v1.3/